Frequently Asked Questions

 9. Are your kindle books available in hard copy?

 Some of them might be.
-For some (but not all) titles, we may be able to print and spiral bind a hard copy version for you for $29.99 (plus shipping and handling) per title.
+For some (but not all) titles, we may be able to print and spiral bind a hard copy version for you for a minimum of $29.99 (plus shipping and handling) per title (although possibly more, depending on how much work is involved).
 Please contact us with a list of titles that you are interested in if you would like to know more.

 10. Are your kindle books available in PDF?